8clever/dev-environment/README.md

 - **add** - add dev enviroment
 - **list** - list dev environments in your compose file
 - **rm** - remove dev environment from your compose file

+## Access to Private Repositories

+Drop `.ssh` folder with private keys to root folder, this folder will directly copied to container and container will fully access private repositories or hostings

+## Support

+If you have any questions or you have feature suggestion feel free to write issue

+## Future Updates
+- GUI
+- Portable Version